 TL;DR for self-employed individuals

-To identify the best self-employed accounting software, I applied a consistent rubric across essential categories that every accounting platform should address.
+To identify the best self-employed accounting software, I used the top-level category scores from a proprietary rubric, rounded to two decimal places.
 The following includes all the platforms I initially evaluated before narrowing the list down to the top five recommendations featured in this buyer’s guide:

 • Wave